Data Types

 // The '?' operator allows us to return early in case of an error

-// (it automatically converts the error type)
+// (it automatically converts the error type).

 fn second_try(filename: &'static str) -> io::Result<String> {